vmware/photon/content/en/docs-v5/administration-guide/managing-packages-with-tdnf/adding-a-new-repository.md

     ```

   In the metalink file, provide the preference for each url, so `tdnf` first tries to sync the repository data from the mirror which has the highest preference.
-If it fails due to any reason, `tdnf` syncs to the next mirror url with the lower preference than before one.
+If it fails for any reason, tdnf will use the next mirror URL.

   Note: Ensure that the shasum for `respomd.xml` in all the mirrors should be same.